1971 NBA Finals

 The 1971 NBA World Championship Series was the championship series played at the conclusion of the National Basketball Association (NBA)'s 25th anniversary season of 1970–71.
-The Western Conference champion Milwaukee Bucks, who were founded as an expansion team three years earlier, swept the Eastern Conference champion Baltimore Bullets in four games.
+The Western Conference champion Milwaukee Bucks, who were founded as an expansion team three years earlier, swept the Eastern Conference champion Baltimore Bullets to win their first NBA championship in franchise history, becoming the quickest expansion team to ever win the championship.
 Baltimore had dethroned the 1969–70 NBA champion New York Knicks in the Eastern Conference finals.
 This was the first NBA Finals played between two expansion teams.

 The Bucks were the first Western Conference champions to win the league's championship since the St. Louis Hawks did so in 1958, and were the first expansion team in the NBA to win a championship since the NBA held its first expansion draft.
 (The Bullets originally started out as the Chicago Packers, an expansion team that began play in before moving to Baltimore in 1963.)
 It was also the first NBA title by a Western Conference team that has not since folded or relocated.

 The Bullets were forced to play Game 1 on a Wednesday night, just 48 hours after having defeated New York in Game 7 of the 1971 Eastern Conference finals, then had to wait four days before playing Game 2.